wang-ye/wang-ye.github.io/_posts/2017-01-23-moving-personal-blog-to-github-pages.markdown

 ## Adding Images and Comments
 Now we have a basic blog running, but it is not good enough - we want to embed images in our blog, also, we want to interact with readers through comments.

 To serve your image "image.gif" in your blog, you first put it under "_assets" directory.
-Then in your blog, just refer it as "{{ site.url }}/assets/image.gif".
+Then in your blog, just refer it as {% raw %} "{{ site.url }}/assets/image.gif" {% endraw %}.

 As to comments, Disqus is a nice tool for supporting the [user comments](http://stackoverflow.com/a/22201969).
 All you need to do are: